TadasPr/HomeWorkAssignmentVinted/README.md

 **Description**

 Takes input.txt where data is stored about date, packed size and shipping provider.
-Code takes data and processes them to calculate discount for sent packageds Project is written in **java language (JDK 18)**, project build is done using **gradle (v.8.4)**
+Code takes data and processes them to calculate discount for sent packages Project is written in **java language (JDK 18)**, project build is done using **gradle (v.8.4)**

 Special directory was created "inputdata" to store "input.txt" file.